-However, there is still a lot of work ahead.
-The principles of cooperation have yet to be translated into specific technical agreements on dam management (and more), in the context of difficult domestic politics for both sides.
-Neither the Egyptian nor the Ethiopian leader received positive domestic feedback on their agreement.
+The principles of cooperation have not been translated into specific technical agreements on dam management (and more), in the context of difficult domestic politics for both sides.
+Neither the Egyptian nor the Ethiopian governments received positive domestic feedback on their agreement.
 Many historical grievances and distrust remain on the Ethiopian side regarding Egypt (Gebreluel, 2014).
-Some Ethiopian journalists assess the 'declaration of principle' as being more in favour of Egypt than Ethiopia (Zegabi East Africa News, 2015).
+Some Ethiopian journalists assess the 'Declaration of Principles' as being more in favour of Egypt than Ethiopia (Zegabi East Africa News, 2015).
 On the other side, the Muslim Brotherhood in Egypt denounced a 'high treason' (Sudan Tribune, 2015b).
-The dispute, although deescalating, is therefore still on-going between Egypt and Ethiopia, while Sudan has been acting as a mediator between the two states (see Von Lossow & Roll, 2015).

 Sudan, caught between the competing interests of both Egypt and Ethiopia, has been changing its stance on the issue.
 Initially opposed to the GERD, Sudan later expressed support for its construction in 2013, claiming that it would serve the interests of all three nations (Maguid, 2017).
 Recently, however, Sudan has been more cautious with the project, citing concerns that the GERD’s operation and safety could jeopardise its own dams (The New Arab, 2020b).